Behavioral-Health-Network/famcare-sql-toolkit/docs/view-definitions/q-bcr-client-counseling-sessions.md

 **Category:** View Definitions
 **Source File:** `code/view-definitions/bcr-client-counseling-sessions.sql`
 **Last Updated:** 2025-07-31
-**Author:** BHN Data Team
+**Author:** Bradley Wing
+**Lifecycle:** `Production`

+---

 ## Purpose

 Tracks client counseling sessions funded by ARPA or DMH grants under the Bridges to Care & Recovery (BCR) program.
 Clients are typically authorized for up to five counseling sessions, but exceptions may be granted for additional sessions at staff discretion.
 This view consolidates session-level detail for audit, monitoring, and reporting.

 ## Description